-In this tutorial, we will first introduce how to run the sequential problem program, and then how to run minsearch, mapper\mpi, bayes, and exchange.
+In this tutorial, we will first introduce how to run the sequential problem program, and then how to run minsearch, mapper\mpi, bayes, exchange, and pame.

-7.1 TRHEPD Direct Problem Solver
+3.1 TRHEPD Direct Problem Solver

 As one of the forward problem solvers, 2DMAT provides a wrapper for the program sim-trhepd-rheed, which calculates the intensity of reflection fast (positron) electron diffraction (RHEED, TRHEPD) (A. Ichimiya, Jpn.
 J. Appl.
 Phys.
 22, 176 (1983); 24, 1365 (1985)).
-In this tutorial, we will install and test sim-trhepd-rheed (for details, see the official web page for sim-trhepd-rheed).
+In this tutorial, we will show some examples which use some algorithms with sim-trhepd-rheed.
+First, we will install and test sim-trhepd-rheed (for details, see the official web page for sim-trhepd-rheed).

-7.1.1 Download and Install
+3.1.1 Download and Install